cogscicraig/UVA_Brainhack_2025/docs/index.md

   </tbody>
 </table>

-\* Meetings will consist of short lectures/discussions (\~1-2hrs) followed by "hacking" time (\~3-4hrs).
-Lunch will be provided courtesy of the Morris/Connelly Labs.
+\* Meetings will consist of informal lectures/discussions (\~1-2hrs) followed by "hacking" -- time set aside for hands-on learning with other code-curious folks.
+Lunch will be provided courtesy of the Morris/Connelly Labs! 🥪

 <br><br>

 ---
 ## Philosophy 🧠💻

-Format and tone inspired by the [Brainhack](https://brainhack.org/about.html) ethos -- open, inclusive, and collaborative -- emphasizing learning-by-doing, peer support, and a relaxed atmosphere 😎
+Format and tone inspired by the [Brainhack](https://brainhack.org/about.html) ethos -- open, inclusive, and collaborative -- emphasizing learning-by-doing, peer support, and a relaxed atmosphere 😎☀️

 * **Open & inclusive.** All experience levels welcome!
 Questions encouraged, peer-support expected.
-Come ready to collaborate! <br>
+Come ready to collaborate! <br><br>
 * **Hands‑on.** Most of the time is reserved for "hacking" -- project-based learning in a supportive atmosphere.
-Will assign objectives for group learning, but folks with prior experience are welcome to work on their own projects. <br>
+Will assign objectives for group learning, but folks with prior experience are welcome to work on their own projects. <br><br>
 * **Reproducible.** Will use open data (OpenNeuro) and open tools (BIDS, fMRIPrep, Nilearn) to meet learning objectives.
-Code and other materials/resources shared via public GitHub repos. <br>
+Code and other materials/resources shared via public GitHub repos. <br><br>
 * **Fun.** Lunch is social, hacking is collaborative, and all progress is celebrated ☺️

 <br><br>